Raelene Fatchen on her memories of Queen Elizabeth visiting Port Lincoln

 Raelene Fatchen was at Centenary Oval with other students from Ungarra Primary School when Queen Elizabeth came to Port Lincoln in 1954.

-Ms Fatchen was 10 years old at the time and she spoke to the Times about how the mothers of the school children gathered together to make hats for their daughters to wear on the day that depicted the native flowers of Australia.
+Ms Fatchen was 10 years old at the time and she spoke to the Times about how the mothers of the school children gathered together to make hats that depicted the native flowers of Australia for their daughters to wear on the day.

 Advertisement